 Alexis Crissey, M.A.
 Licensed Marriage and Family Therapist License #98533

-Alexis received her Master's degree in Counseling Psychology from Santa Clara University.
 Alexis provides counseling to individuals of all ages, couples and families struggling with a wide range of challenges.
 Her areas of focus include anxiety, depression, relationship issues, trauma, PTSD, parenting, substance abuse, ADHD, grief and loss, and issues related to life transitions.

 Alexis brings a warm, collaborative, creative and strengths-focused approach to working with clients.
 She encourages clients engagement and participation throughout the therapy process and considers it a great honor to travel alongside her clients in their journey towards personal and relational growth.

 Alexis integrates strategies and tools from short-term, practical approaches with more in depth, relational approaches to form a comprehensive and flexible treatment tailored to the strengths, needs and goals of each client.
 Her approach to therapy aims to not only reduce symptoms and problematic behaviors, but also aims for improvements within her clients' insight, self-esteem, relationships, and overall quality of life.